Adrian “Papua Badboy” Mattheis answered the call, and he proved he can compete against elite competition at a moment’s notice.

 It is a big show of confidence for the Indonesian strawweight.
 Last year, he experienced a string of losses in part caused by nerves and inexperience.
 But he snapped his three-bout losing streak in September with a decisive first-round submission win over Cambodia’s Phat Soda.

-Then, at ONE: GLOBAL SUPERHEROES, Matheis impressed the crowd with a thrilling victory over Kalai, a two-time SEA Games boxing bronze medalist.
+Then, at ONE: GLOBAL SUPERHEROES, Mattheis impressed the crowd with a thrilling victory over Kalai, a two-time SEA Games boxing bronze medalist.
 He scored his second consecutive rear-naked choke victory in the first round.

-Matheis’ head coach Zuli “The Shark” Silawanto, a former ONE athlete himself, said the win was the result of several months of training to perfect the maneuver.
+Mattheis’ head coach Zuli “The Shark” Silawanto, a former ONE athlete himself, said the win was the result of several months of training to perfect the maneuver.

 “He has been very, very focused on this technique,” Silawanto explains.
 “He likes it.
 It is the one lock he has to do perfectly.”

 The seeds of the new-look athlete probably came with a loss back in May last year.
-That is when Matheis went up against the revered Dejdamrong Sor Amnuaysirichoke.
+That is when Mattheis went up against the revered Dejdamrong Sor Amnuaysirichoke.
 The 39-year-old Muay Thai specialist and former ONE Strawweight World Champion made quick work of “Papua Badboy,” stopping him with a straight left during the final minute of the first round.

-That was a tough loss, but it was a lesson Matheis learned a lot from.
+That was a tough loss, but it was a lesson Mattheis learned a lot from.
 He took that experience, improved upon his craft, strengthened his mindset, and used it in his most recent bout against Kalai.

 “I faced a guy who used to be a world champion, so this made me more confident,” he explains.